-A disruption in an area of the structure of the market that supports financial activity such as trade or post-trade infrastructure can be a significant source of systemic risk, both for financial institutions who rely on these markets for their funding and risk management activities, and for other, related financial markets.
-Sound market infrastructure policy, to the extent practicable, should be informed by data on the market structure they are intended to protect.
-It follows that a well-functioning market needs a robust structure (pre-trade and post-trade) supported by liquidity providers such as large global dealers.
+A disruption in an area of the market that supports financial activity such as trade or post-trade infrastructure can be a significant source of systemic risk, both for financial institutions who rely on these markets for their funding and risk management activities, and for other, related financial markets.
+Sound market infrastructure policy, to the extent practicable, should be informed by data on the underlying market structure.
+It follows that a well functioning market needs a robust structure (pre-trade and post-trade) supported by liquidity providers such as large global dealers.

 A high level of detail would be needed to analyse the structure of markets.
 Here the depth provided by transaction-level data would be necessary.
-Monitoring changes in the total trading volumes, the trading frequency or the role of certain liquidity providers could alert authorities to potential changes in liquidity in those markets and to changes in their systemic importance which might call for market structure changes.
+Monitoring changes in the total trading volumes, the trading frequency or the role of certain liquidity providers could alert authorities to potential changes in liquidity in those markets and to changes in their systemic importance that might call for market structure changes.

-In terms of breadth, data on all counterparties globally would typically be needed as the aim is to understand the structure of the market as a whole.
-This insight could not be gained if the authority only had access to data on the institutions operating within its own legal jurisdiction, which is the current status in most, if not all jurisdictions, where cooperation arrangements are required for data transfer.
+In terms of breadth, data on all counterparties globally would typically be needed, as the aim is to understand the structure of the market as a whole.
+This insight could not be gained if the authority only had access to data on the institutions operating within its own legal jurisdiction, which is the current status in most, if not all, jurisdictions where cooperation arrangements are required for data transfer.

-Anonymised data where counterparties are uniquely identified and additional information such as sector and country is provided25 might allow for a general understanding of liquidity provision, how and whether liquidity varies across time.
+Anonymised data where counterparties are uniquely identified and additional information such as sector and country is provided28 might allow for a general understanding of liquidity provision, as well as of how and whether liquidity varies across time.

 An authority in charge of a systemic risk mandate (examining size, concentration, interconnectedness, structure) should have access to named transaction-level data for institutions and underliers in its legal jurisdiction.
-It should also have access to anonymised transaction-level data for all market participants globally, where such anonymity can be ensured.
+It should also have access to anonymised transaction-level data for all market participants globally.